Dhruv9099/Dhruv9099/README.md

 ## 📈 Goals

-- **Short-term:** Improve my skills in web development and API testing.
+- **Short-term:** Improve my skills in DevOps, AWS, web development and API testing.
 - **Long-term:** Secure a full-time position in a tech company and contribute to innovative projects.

 ## 📫 Connect with Me